 Security is a top concern in the cloud (and everywhere else these days), so it’s critical to ask detailed and explicit questions that relate to your unique use cases, industry, regulatory requirements, and any other concerns you may have.
 Do not neglect to evaluate this essential feature of operating in the cloud.

 Next make sure you choose a cloud architecture platform that can help you meet compliance standards that apply to your industry and organization.
-Whether you are beholden to SOC 2, PCI DSS, HIPAA, or any other frameworks, make sure you understand what it will take to achieve compliance once your applications and data are living in a public cloud infrastructure.
+Whether you are beholden to GDPR, SOC 2, PCI DSS, HIPAA, or any other frameworks, make sure you understand what it will take to achieve compliance once your applications and data are living in a public cloud infrastructure.
 Be sure you understand where your responsibilities lie, and which aspects of compliance the provider will help you check off.

 When choosing a cloud provider, think about how the architecture will be incorporated into your workflows now and in the future.
 For example, if your organization has already invested heavily in the Microsoft universe, it might make sense to proceed with Azure, since Microsoft gives its customers licenses (and often some free credits).
 If your organization relies more on Amazon or Google services, then it may be best to look to those vendors for ease of integration and consolidation.

 Additionally, you may want to consider cloud storage architectures when making your decision.
 When it comes to storage, the three major vendors have similar architectures and offer multiple types of storage to fit different needs, but they all have different types of archival storage.
 If this is important to you, you will want to understand the nuanced differences between them.
 Each of the services offers options for storing and retrieving data frequently vs. infrequently (hot vs. cool storage).
 Typically, cool storage costs less but comes with various restrictions.